Home » Frugal Living » 15 Smart Meal Planning Tips to Save Time and Money In the Kitchen

 Image Credit: Digitalskillet from Getty Images Signature.

+This reduces waste and stretches your grocery budget further.
+Leftovers can also be turned into new meals with just a few changes.
 The common practice is to make a dump stew with veggies that are not at their peak along with leftover chicken.

 #12 – Double Meals and Freeze the Extra

-Image Credit: Ahanov Michael.
+Image Credit: Изображения пользователя Ahanov Michael.

+Freezer meals also save time because you cook once but eat twice.
 This is a must for a busy family.
 Maybe even host a meal prep night with your friends.

 #13 – Set Aside 10 Minutes a Week to Plan Meals